nums-project/nums/docs/source/index.rst

     ^^^^^^^^^^^^^

-    The reference guide contains a detailed description of the pandas API.
+    The reference guide contains a detailed description of the NumS API.
 The reference describes how the methods work and which parameters can be used.
 It assumes that you have an understanding of the key concepts.

     +++

-    .. link-button:: api
+    .. link-button:: reference
             :type: ref
             :text: To the reference guide
             :classes: btn-block btn-secondary stretched-link